argoproj/argo-events/docs/plugin-guide.md

 ## 2. Build a Go binary plugin.
 See the `signals/stream/builtin/nats` implementation for an example for how to do this.

-## 3. Modify the `controller/Dockerfile` to copy the plugin binary and set the `STREAM_PLUGIN` env var to reference the binary name.
+## 3. Modify the `controller/Dockerfile` to copy the plugin binary to the `STREAM_PLUGIN_DIR` directory.
+Note that the binary name should be equal to the Signal.Stream.Type field value.

 ## 4. Build the controller Dockerfile
 ```